 29 Best Trout Flies: Modern Flies Used By River Guides

 Some of the best trout flies are found in the boxes of fly fishing guides and competition fly anglers.
-I’m going to let you in on what trout flies the trout guides and competition anglers are actually using and why they are different from what most anglers use and from what other websites and fly shops are recommending.
+I’m going to let you in on what flies the trout guides and competition anglers are actually using and why they are different from what most anglers use.

-But do guides and competition anglers actually use these flies, and are they their most effective trout flies?
+But do guides and competition anglers actually use these flies?
+And if so, are they their most effective trout flies?
 The short answer is no.

 The Best Trout Flies Used By Guides

 Competition anglers generally have a community of other competition anglers.
-They also have coaches, team members, and mentors, and they learn from each other so they can keep improving and they evolve faster.
-Part of that learning and evolving includes sharing their best trout flies with others.
+They also have coaches, team members, and mentors, and they learn from each other to keep improving and evolving faster.
+Part of that learning and evolving includes sharing their best flies with others.

-I have had the opportunity to look into the boxes of many guides and the boxes of many top competition fly anglers and I’ve discussed their most effective trout flies with them.
+I have had the opportunity to look into the boxes of many guides and top competition fly anglers.

-An average angler’s fly box is often full of generic trout flies because the average angler takes advice from stores and websites and those stores and websites want to push the flies they can make money on.
+An average angler’s fly box is often full of generic fly patterns because the average angler takes advice from stores and websites and other average anglers.

-Even, the books and articles that are written by the world’s best modern-day fly anglers don’t have the same generic trout flies that most websites and stores claim are the best trout flies.
+Even the books and articles that are written by the world’s best modern-day fly anglers don’t have the same generic trout flies that most websites and stores claim are the best flies for trout.

 If those generic flies were really as good as the websites and stores say they are, wouldn’t the best competition anglers and the best guides have boxes full of them?